maheshmohanmr/maheshmohanmr.github.io/_talks/2024_06_CVAI_LLM_ons.md

 location: "IIT Kharagpur, India"
 ---
 <p style="text-align:left;">
-   This section contains a series of SPAI talks (or resources) focusing on Complex-valued AI for LLMs.
+   This section contains a series of SPAI talks (or resources) focusing on Complex-valued AI in LLMs.
 </p>
 <html>
 <head>